jimhigson/oboe.js/README.md

 ## .abort()

-`abort()` Stops the http call at any time.
+`.abort()` Stops the http call at any time.
 This is useful if you want to read a json response only as far as is necessary.
-Everything stops.
-You are guaranteed not to get any further .path() or .node() callbacks, even if the underlying xhr already has additional content buffered.
+You are guaranteed not to get any further .path() or .node() callbacks, even if the underlying xhr already has additional content buffered and the .done() callback will not fire.
 See [example above](#taking-ajax-only-as-far-as-is-needed).

 ## .fail()